jaredboice/daniel-san/README.md

 **Logging Results to the Command-Line**

+_note: the terminal options are executed in the context of events (not rules), with exception to DISPLAY_RULES_TO_RETIRE_

 ```javascript
 // passing a non-null value for error will log it to the console and bypass all other terminal functionality
 terminal({ danielSan, terminalOptions, error });